Ambati Rambabu: YSR Congress Party

 In March 2011, Ambati joined Jagan's newly-founded YSR Congress Party (YSRCP).
-As of April 2022, he is one of the official spokespersons of YSRCP, having been appointed such in May 2011.
+As of April 2022, he is one of the official spokespersons of YSRCP, having been appointed as such in May 2011.

 In September 2011, Telugu news channel ABN Andhra Jyothi broadcast a sting operation on Ambati where he was alleged to have allured a woman over phone for sexual favours.
 A few hours later, the woman involved came forward and declared that she was coerced by a representative of the news channel to make the allegations.
 Several cable operators in Guntur, in which Ambati holds a majority stake-holding, had blocked broadcast of the channel; Ambati denied the allegations and accused the channel of defaming him.
 He obtained a temporary injunction from Andhra Pradesh High Court against the channel, restricting it from broadcasting any content defaming him.

 In January 2013, Ambati was questioned by the Central Bureau of Investigation as part of an investigation into alleged irregularities in land allotments to Emaar Properties involving APIIC and Rajasekhara Reddy's government, as Ambati was the chairman of the corporation at that time.
 He alleged that the investigation was intended to harass Jagan, his family and YSRCP members.

 He contested the 2014 elections as the YSRCP candidate from Sattenapalle constituency and lost to Kodela Siva Prasada Rao of TDP.
 He later contested the 2019 elections from Sattenapalle, despite facing resistance from local YSRCP politicians, and won as the MLA against Kodela.
 In April 2022, he was inducted into the Y. S. Jagan Mohan Reddy's cabinet and was allocated the Ministry of Irrigation (Water Resources) portfolio, replacing Anil Kumar Poluboina.
 He was also appointed the in-charge minister for Nellore district.